pacheco/dotemacs/README.md

 dotemacs
 ========

 My emacs config.
-Check https://github.com/technomancy/emacs-starter-kit for a much more complete configuration
+Inspired by https://github.com/technomancy/emacs-starter-kit

 See COPYING for licence